-1. The activities proposed by the applicant must benefit residents in south-west Sydney (Fairfield, Liverpool and surrounds) who represent refugee communities that have arrived in the last three years.
+1. The ideas and projects proposed must benefit residents in south west Sydney (Fairfield, Liverpool areas) who represent refugee communities that have arrived in the last three years.

 2. Applicants can be groups, organisations or individuals who have a connection to south-west Sydney.